-Lead Applicant Role and Responsibility

-- A lead applicant must be a state; local, or Tribal government; a United States territory; an MPO or rural transportation planning organization; a transit agency; or other political subdivision of a state or local government. - The lead applicant must have an implementation role for current or future transportation projects in the identified area that will be supported through the TCP. - The lead applicant must identify a staff person to serve as the primary point of contact to coordinate with the assigned TCP Capacity Builder, community partners, and the Bureau throughout the entire three-year period of support.
+Lead Applicant Role and Responsibility Who Can be a Community Partner Organization?
+A lead applicant must be a state; local, or Tribal government; a United States territory; an MPO or rural transportation planning organization; a transit agency; or other political subdivision of a state or local government.
+The lead applicant must have an implementation role for current or future transportation projects in the identified area that will be supported through the TCP.
+The lead applicant must identify a staff person to serve as the primary point of contact to coordinate with the assigned TCP Capacity Builder, community partners, and the Bureau throughout the entire three-year period of support.
+Any entity that is eligible to be a lead applicant.
+Eligible non-governmental partners include community-based organizations, business employers or labor organizations, private sector firms or developers, educational or anchor institutions, workforce development boards, faith-based organizations, community development financial institutions, philanthropic and civic organizations, nonprofits, and community advocacy groups with ties to the focus area.
+Any of the above entities who will specifically provide local or regional technical assistance, planning and capacity building support.